jlbradley1844/jlbradley1844.github.io/_drafts/the-uses-of-philosophy.md

 pre-existing views and purge from them the errors that tend to creep into the thinking of all.

-Also, what does that mean for those who also study religion, which also claims to be about some sort of truth?
-Well, a lot of philosophers, particularly of the analytic persuasion, will say that all religion is nonsense.
-Indeed, such philosophers sometimes seem like frozen-in-amber copies of 18th century philosophers, railing at The Church as if it still had the same power and sway over society as it did in the middle ages.
-Meanwhile, other philosophers and scientists (they aren't all atheists!) will tell you there are two _magesteria_, such as they call it.
-Science is for the study of certain verifiable truths, religion is for the study of certain truths not illuminated by scientists, and perhaps philosophy is about how these work together.
-But that doesn't really indicate how this works in practice.
-It should stand to reason that if there is one reality, there will be areas of practical overlap, in ethics and phenomenology, for instance.
-Otherwise, the religion simply functions as a spackle for areas of ignorance, to be slowly chipped away as science progresses.
-Thus we get the atheistic scientists' "God of the gaps," a God borne of ignorance that nobody believes in, but that atheists seem to strongly believe the religious believe in.

 I would like to put forth a different set of uses for philosophy:
-* A tool to independent investigation of the truth
+* A tool to the independent investigation of the truth
-* A tool for shared, concrete understanding
+* A tool for producing shared, concrete understanding between people
-* A tool for grappling with real problems of collective governance
+* A tool for analyzing real problems of collective governance

 This is mainly after the aims of the Baha'i Faith.
 Those who study the Baha'i Faith have a genuine interest in philosophy, but their concerns